 Before the cuttlebone floats to the surface, the rest of the body provides a vital part of the life cycle for other creatures.
 In particular, Black Bream, exhausted from their own reproductive activities, restore their energy by feasting on the dead cuttlefish.

 The Greek name for Cuttlefish is Sepia, which gives its name to brown ink.
-As a valuable dye and pigment, Cuttlefish & Squid ink, have been used for centuries.
-Purposes include writing ink, flavouring and food colouring, particularly pasta.
+As a valuable dye and pigment, Cuttlefish & Squid ink, have been used for centuries..
+Purposes include writing ink and food flavouring, in particular pasta.

 Squid ink tends to be more black and is fairly indelible as I discovered.